catid/tabby/README.md

 cycles with Turbo Boost off.
 The measurements were taken over 10,000 samples for each configuration, unless otherwise noted.

+##### libsnowshoe.a on iMac-Tron (2.4 GHz Core i5-4258U Haswell, June 2013):

+RDTSC instruction runs at 2.4 GHz so no correction factor is needed.

+Key generation:

++ Successfully created a new server key in `375232` cycles, `140` usec (one sample)
++ Generated a client key in `209076` cycles, `67` usec (one sample)
++ Periodic server rekey in `170616` cycles, `60` usec (one sample)

+Signatures:

++ Tabby sign: `57136` median cycles, `20.0255` avg usec
++ Tabby verify signature: `134232` median cycles, `46.9197` avg usec

+One-round EC-DH with forward secrecy:

++ Tabby server handshake: `117424` median cycles, `40.6725` avg usec (`24586` connections/second)
++ Tabby client handshake: `169804` median cycles, `58.7846` avg usec

+These Haswell results are directly comparable to the latest SUPERCOP benchmarks in some cases, indicating Tabby takes:

++ 72.3% the time of Curve25519 to compute the server's shared secret for EC-DHE.
++ Just 6% slower than kumfp127g, the current speed leader on the charts for EC-DH.

++ 83% the time of Ed25519 to sign a message.
++ 261x faster than ronald3072 (RSA at the same security level) to sign a message.

++ 65% the time of Ed25519 to verify a message signature.
++ Just 8% slower than ronald3072 (RSA at the same security level) to verify signatures.

+SUPERCOP submissions for Tabby are in the works.

 ##### libsnowshoe.a on iMac (2.7 GHz Core i5-2500S Sandy Bridge, June 2011):

 RDTSC instruction runs at 2.69393 GHz so no correction factor is needed.